 - Oral Presentation: Does the presenter communicate the relevance or importance of the research/project?
 Does the presenter answer questions appropriately and show enthusiasm about the topic?
 Is the oral summary clear and concise?

-GENIUS Speech raise awareness and inspire action on environmental issues through persuasive speeches and talks.
+GENIUS Speech raise awareness and inspires action on environmental issues through persuasive speeches and talks.

 GENIUS SPEECH 2025 TOPIC | Carbon Trading